jizhihang/kaori-ins/README.md

 - For tv2013 --> only 5KF/shot are copied and packed in .tar file.
 - Running time on SGE (24 cores) for tv2013 is 16 hours, tv2012 & tv2011 is 4 hours.

 5.2.
-Generate metadata for subtest
+Generate metadata for subtest --> only subtest2012-new
 - Code: ksc-Tool-Tool-GenerateMetaDataForSubTest.php 2012
 - Note: Copy *.tar files of selected shots to new dir (it is better to use softlink, but here cp is used).
 - Shot sampling rate: $arSamplingRateList = array(2011 => 10, 2012 => 20, 2013 => 20);